 Secret configuration values are encrypted on app.pulumi.com and are safe to check into your source code repository.
 But you can use your own secrets provider, ensuring that only you have access to your sensitive information.
 See Managing Secrets with Pulumi for more information.

 Managing Complex Environments

 Most real-world environments are complex.
 Perhaps you have a networking stack that’s independent from your data and application stacks.
 Pulumi supports “stack references”, which permit one stack to depend upon another.
-This facilitates continuous delivery at scale.
+This facilitates continuous delivery and integration at scale.

 Using Branches for Environments